Zerthick/AutoClass/README.md

 ## Plugin permissions

-* `superuser.commands.autoclass` - Allows a player to use the `/autoclass` command to access basic functionality
+* `autoclass.commands.autoclass` - Allows a player to use the `/autoclass` command to access basic functionality
-* `superuser.commands.choose` - Allows a player to use the `/autoclass choose <group_name>` command to select a group
+* `autoclass.commands.choose` - Allows a player to use the `/autoclass choose <group_name>` command to select a group
-* `superuser.commands.info` - Allows a player to user the `/autoclass info <group_name` command to view the info of a specific group
+* `autoclass.commands.info` - Allows a player to user the `/autoclass info <group_name` command to view the info of a specific group

 ## Support Me